 - Maybe your collection of trees cluster around two major topologies, with minor variations.

 - CONCLUSIONS: Summarize your major conclusions and indicate directions for future work.
 What is your personal appraisal of your result?
 Do you trust it?
 If not, why not?
 If you had had more time and access to more information, what kind of data would you have liked to have included?

 - ACKNOWLEDGEMENTS: Acknowledge any individual or institution who went out of their way to help you.

 - BIBLIOGRAPHY: Your text should contain normal citations.
 For each citation in the text, be sure a corresponding bibliographic reference is present (and vice versa).
-For a standard scientific citation and bibliography format, visit my guide to bibliographic style.
-(Note, this format is different from, and easier to use than, the one favored by liberal arts departments.)
+For a standard scientific citation and bibliography format, visit my guide to the Council of Scientific Editors (CSE) bibliographic style.
+(Note, this format is easier to use than the ones favored by liberal arts departments.
+Hurray!)

 - APPENDICES: Attach any ancillary information that might be useful here.
 This might include: